Virgula0/LeakerSearcher2.0/README.md

     |               \
      ----------------subdirectory_2 -> search all txt

- #### Warning!
+ #### Tip

- Close all other opened application while using this program.
+ Close all other opened application while you're using this program.

  ### Installation
  ```